What’s with the fish, David? Koi carp, I think?

 Absolutely!
 Self-care is crucial, so that we don’t become overloaded or burn out due to the cognitive and emotional intensity of the work.
 I make sure to have time for being with friends, cooking, music, art, cinema, getting to the gym – and perhaps a beer afterwards.
 My original degree was philosophy; I’m one of those people who find everything interesting.

 In so many ways – too many to go into here – although the concept of ethics is worth mentioning.
-This refers to way we choose to conduct ourselves in life, regarding ideas of right and wrong.
-It is also about values and standards.
+This refers to the way we choose to conduct ourselves in life, regarding ideas of right and wrong.
+It is also about values and standards – where these come from and how we try to live up to them.

-Perhaps it’s time for me to be a bit more formal:
+Perhaps it is time for me to be a bit more formal:

-I value and appreciate diversity in the world, our culture and my clients.
-Different people bring different perspectives to our society – and difference brings strength.
+I value and appreciate diversity in the world, our culture, and my clients.
+Different people bring different perspectives to our society – and diversity brings strength.

 While I do not imagine to be perfect, I genuinely never intend to discriminate based on any perceived characteristics a client may have.
 Such discrimination is a waste of potential and a denial of opportunity for growth and self-fulfilment.

-I have appropriate professional insurance.
-I have regular clinical supervision.
-I am voluntarily registered with the Information Commissioner’s Office in regard to Data Protection issues.
+I have appropriate professional insurance, of course.
+I have regular clinical supervision, which is a requirement for any member of a professional body.
+I am voluntarily registered with the Information Commissioner’s Office, in regard to Data Protection issues.

-There seems to be a lot involved in being a counsellor.
+There seems to be a lot involved in your job.
 What do you love most about it?

-I suppose it must be the satisfaction that comes from helping someone to find that they have the ability to change their life for the better.
+I suppose it must be the satisfaction that comes from helping someone to find that they can change their life for the better.
 When people realise that they have the resources within themselves to grow and develop, it frees them to make further progress on their own.

 When a client says: “Thank you” to me – saying that they can see a way forward or can cope better with a significant loss – then that’s worth all the study, training and commitment.